In This Guide

 Cost and ROI: The Three-Scenario Breakdown

-Scenario 1: Replacing Natural Gas (Pittsburgh and Most of Western PA)
+Scenario 3: Replacing Natural Gas (Pittsburgh and Western PA)

 Here's the hard truth for Pittsburgh-area homeowners: Pennsylvania sits on top of the Marcellus Shale, and that proximity means residential gas prices that are among the lowest in the country โ roughly $1.00โ$1.20/therm for residential customers.